-- 55. All eligible proposals submitted in response to this call will be assessed by relevant British Academy peer reviewers and then considered by a final selection panel. - 56.
+- 52. All eligible proposals submitted in response to this call will be assessed by relevant British Academy peer reviewers and then considered by a final selection panel. - 53.
 Applications will be assessed against the following criteria: - a.
 The demonstrable value of the application to the career development of the Principal Investigator and the Co-Applicants who are early career researchers; - b.
 The quality, significance and originality of the proposal, in particular its ability to break new international research ground; - c.
 Evidence of how international interdisciplinary or cross-disciplinary approaches between both the humanities and social sciences are providing new insights into the topic of study; - d.
 The feasibility of the proposal in terms of appropriate and robust methodology and appropriate timing and plan of action; - e.
-Evidence that the project is ODA-eligible.
-Only projects that demonstrate that they satisfy ODA eligibility criteria will be eligible for funding. - f.
-Whether the gender equality statement meets or exceeds the minimum standard as set out in the Gender Equality in Research and Innovation policy; - g.
+Whether the gender equality statement meets or exceeds the minimum standard as set out in the Gender Equality in Research and Innovation policy; - f.
 Value for money.